-Cataracts are more prevalent in Abyssinian guinea pigs but can affect all species.
+Cataracts are an eye problem more prevalent in Abyssinian guinea pigs but can affect all species.
 The cause is not known.
 The lens of the eye gradually becomes more cloudy but the guinea pig learns to manage with its decreasing vision and surgery is not recommended as current opinion considers the risks and trauma outweigh the benefits.

 Sudden cloudiness or an opaque covering on the surface of the eye is more likely to be caused by a foreign body or injury such as a scratch.
 The eye clouds over to allow itself to heal.

 If you suspect a foreign body is in the eye, irrigate the eye with saline irrigation solution (available in sachets from chemists or drug stores) or colloidal silver to allow the object to float to the surface.
-Wet your finger and sprinkle it with a little pepper or cinnamon then hold it under the rabbit or guinea pig’s nose to make it sneeze the object out sometimes works.
+Wet your finger and sprinkle it with a little pepper or cinnamon then hold it under the guinea pig’s nose to make it sneeze the object out sometimes works.
 Don’t get the powder on its nose though as it is an irritant to the delicate mucus membranes.
 Some grass seeds have small barbs or hooks which make removal difficult.
 If in any doubt get your vet to check it out.

 Runny eyes can be related to dental problems, draughts, allergies to bedding, ammonia from urine, urine spraying by another guinea pig, an infection, injury or foreign body.
 They may also be the result of scratching by long, broken and dirty nails especially on the back feet which are commonly used to scratch the face.
 All these will have to be checked out.

 Guinea pigs produce a milky white fluid from their eyes as a natural part of the grooming process, this is especially apparent after bathing them.